Uday-461/portfolio/content/post/ai-tools-human-layer/index.md

 ---

-*The best AI systems don't replace human intelligence—they amplify it.*
+*The best AI systems don't replace human intelligence-they amplify it.*